 Sometimes we ask for things we’re just not ready for.

-- Unending lies, gossip and rumors about you in every magazine, newspaper, TV show and website
+- Unending lies, gossip, fake news, and rumors about you in every magazine, newspaper, TV show and website

-- The whole world believing a bunch of BS about you because someone spread a fake rumor
+- The whole world believing a bunch of bullshit about you because someone spread a fake rumor

 4. Do you believe you can have it?

 - Do you really believe you can achieve it?

 - Does any part of you feel you don’t deserve it or that you’re not worthy of it?

 It’s important to ask yourself these questions because: